PbVrCt/dotfiles/README.md

 I made scripts for my usual backup sceneraios.
 They are just thin wrappers around the `restic` CLI:

 - `~/.config/nixos/scripts/restic_backup.sh`: Do a backup.
-- `~/.config/nixos/scripts/restic_copy.sh`: Copy backup to an usb.
+- `~/.config/nixos/scripts/restic_copy.sh`: Copy the backup to drives.
-- `~/.config/nixos/scripts/restic__backup_and_copy.sh`: Calls the above two sequentially.
-What I typically run.
+- `~/.config/nixos/scripts/restic__backup_and_copy.sh`: Call the above two sequentially.

 # Todos

-- Improve convenience: Set the development environment remotely.
+- Convenience: Set the development environment remotely.
   Use `tailscale`+`rustdesk` or if `rustdesk` results problematic in Wayland then consider `Wayvnc`.
+- Security: Disk encryption.
-- Improve security: Acquire a better understanding of how security works on linux, of networking and of tailscale.
+- Security: Acquire a better understanding of how security works on linux, of networking and of tailscale.

 <details>
 <summary><strong>For reference, things I tried before this:</strong></summary>